-The RIB is a combination of a rigid hull boat and an inflatable boat which takes advantage of both designs.
+The RIB combines a rigid hull boat and an inflatable boat that takes advantage of both designs.
 This class of boats will have hydrodynamics like a conventional rigid hull.
 Hence, the boats have excellent running characteristics, seaworthiness and comfort.
 The RIB received a large carrying capacity from an inflatable boat, a large buoyancy reserve, unsinkability, and excellent stability.
 This combination of advantages increases the popularity of this class of boats every year.

-Also, RIBs remain the leading mobile and highly seaworthy boats for many special services worldwide, some of which are: border guards, coast guards, police, rescuers, and the military.
+Also, RIBs remain the leading mobile and highly seaworthy boats for many special services worldwide: border guards, coast guards, police, rescuers, and the military.
 The plastic bottom makes the structure rigid.
 It also allows more powerful motors to be installed on boats and increases comfort.

 Several factors determine the comfort level.

 - the running characteristics (the boat cuts the wave better);